emmanouil-karystinaios/emmanouil-karystinaios.github.io/content/post/smug/index.md

 subtitle: Visualizing Graph Neural Network Explanations with SMUG-Explain

 # Summary for listings and search engines
-summary: Discover SMUG-Explain, a framework that makes Graph Neural Networks in music interpretable.
-Explore its applications in cadence detection and musicology.
+summary: Visualizing Graph Neural Network Explanations for music.

 # Link this post with a project
 projects: []